yukun-dong/how-to/[Document]-Notification-(Preview-feature).md

 # Teams bot application or Teams incoming webhook
 Microsoft Teams Framework (TeamsFx) supports two major ways to help you send notifications from your system to Teams by creating a Teams Bot Application or Teams Incoming Webhook.

-Here's the comparison of the two approaches to help you make decision.
+Here's the comparison of the two approaches to help you make the decision.

 | | **Teams Bot App** | **Teams Incoming Webhook** |
 | - | - | - |